02 Jun The Ultimate Guide To Kettlebell Training

 Before you start training, obviously, be medically cleared for exercise.

-Ideally, it would beneficial to have an FMS (Functional Movement Screen) to assess a baseline of movement.
+Ideally, it would beneficial to have an FMS (Functional Movement Screen) or other assessment to have your baseline of movement.

 For more details and to find an FMS specialist, go to FunctionalMovement.com.